 Since you are using BrandCrowd as a source of passive income, set the status to For Sale.
 Before deciding on a price, note that BrandCrowd charges a 30% commission on your sales.
 Finally, choose whether you are willing to customize the logo for the client.

-Now it’s time to upload the source files, which have to be editable vector files in either AI or EPS; your upload probably won’t be approved if you created it in raster format.
+Now it’s time to upload the source files, which have to be editable vector files in either AI or EPS.
+Your logo won’t be approved if you upload it in raster format.

 If you agree to customize the logo, the client will likely reach out to you after making the purchase.
 To make the process easier for you, BrandCrowd has Logo Maker, which allows the client to make basic changes to the text and font before they request further changes from you.

 Once the client is satisfied with the final design, BrandCrowd’s service team will validate the transaction to protect against fraud.
 If everything looks good, payment will be processed and released to your account within 5 business days.

 Unlike LogoGround, BrandCrowd does not encourage clients and designers to make any transactions outside of the marketplace.
 Using BrandCrowd ensures that your payments are secure, your information is kept private and the process is made as smooth as possible for both parties.

 BrandCrowd has a number of payment methods, with PayPal being the most reliable (and recommended) choice.